What Is Wrong With My Car?

 This may indicate problems with the fuel system.
 The following video shows an engine with this problem.

-IV.
-If the Engine Starts But Stops When Warm
+4. If the Engine Starts but Stops When Warm

 An engine can also stall when reaching operating temperature or a few minutes after a cold start.

 Sometimes, this can be a sign of problems with an: